-One of the great things we love the most about our Coding Bootcamp is the variety of people who sign up.
-While coming from different backgrounds and countries, they all have an interesting story to tell.
-Some start with a clean slate, others already are seasoned programmers with a desire to push their skills to new heights.
-And such was the case of Igor Pavlenko and Tomáš Polan, who both felt their current jobs just couldn´t satisfy their appetite for self-improvement.
+One of the things we love the most about our Coding Bootcamp is the variety of people who sign up.
+Coming from different backgrounds and countries, they all have an interesting story to tell.
+Some start with a clean slate while others are already seasoned programmers with a desire to push their skills to new heights.
+Igor Pavlenko and Tomáš Polan both felt their current jobs just couldn´t satisfy their appetite for self-improvement.

 So what's your story, guys?
 What did you do before joining us at the Coding Bootcamp Prague?

-Igor: I worked in Bahrain, in the automotive industry.
-I reached the sales supervisor/manager position and then decided to switch career.
+Igor: I worked in Bahrain in the automotive industry.
+I reached the sales supervisor/manager position and then decided to switch careers.

 Tomáš: My job was back-office administration for an international company.
-I see, so corporate jobs in major companies.
+You see, so we worked corporate jobs at major international companies.

 That is a background that many of our students have.
 Why did you personally decide to learn to programme?

 Tomáš: Well, because the job I had felt boring.
 There was no challenge in it.
 So I wanted to try something more interesting.

 Igor: Yeah, programming is more rewarding, both on a personal and material level.
 At my previous job, I felt like I had reached my full potential.
 But in coding, there is no limit to how much money you can make and how many things you can learn.

 You come from different backgrounds, even from far away, but you eventually ended up here, in the Czech Republic.
 What made you choose Coding Bootcamp Praha?